Ahmet Davutoğlu: Russia and Crimea

 With Turkey taking a pro-opposition stance throughout the Syrian Civil War in contrast to Russia's support of Bashar al-Assad, Davutoğlu has been at odds with Russian Foreign Minister Sergei Lavrov.
 Despite this, Davutoğlu has stated that actions taken by Turkey against Syria, such as the forcing the landing of a Syrian jet in 2012, would not damage relations.
 In 2013, the two sides still failed to agree on the fate of Syria, yet both emphasised that they would formulate a strategic plan to bring peace and stability throughout the region.
 Davutoğlu also supported Russia's call for Syria to hand over its chemical weapons instead of risking foreign military intervention.
 In May 2014, he raised concerns regarding the Syrian presidential election with Russia.

 Davutoğlu has supported the need for a peaceful resolution to the Russo-Ukrainian war through diplomatic negotiations, and has raised concern over the treatments of Crimean Tatars by Russian armed forces.
-He also called for the Russians to lift the ban on Tatar leader and Ukrainian Member of Parliament Mustafa Dzhemilev's entrance to Crimea, the respect for international law and the union of Ukraine.
+He also called for the Russians to lift the ban on Crimean Tatar leader and Ukrainian Member of Parliament Mustafa Dzhemilev's entrance to Crimea, the respect for international law and the union of Ukraine.
 Davutoğlu has stated that Turkey would not recognise the result of the status referendum in Crimea.
 In March 2014, Davutoğlu accepted nearly 50 representatives from various Crimea charities from throughout Turkey, as well as from the Crimean Tatar Charity Federation.
-He stated that Tatars were going through a "test," in which everything must be done to insure that they are able to return to their "homeland."
+He stated that Crimean Tatars were going through a "test," in which everything must be done to insure that they are able to return to their "homeland."
 He stated that Turkey would always side with Turkish Crimeans in any situation.
 He later also claimed that the future of Turkish Crimeans was the most important problem for the country and that the Ministry of Foreign Affairs was doing all it could to prevent the situation from destabilising any further.
 Earlier in February, he claimed that all problems could be solved if Crimea remained within Ukraine.